 In the long run, Diebenkorn came to strike a harmony between the utilization of figural and abstract components in his artwork.
 His Ocean Park series (1967-1988), for instance, comprising of 140 canvases made within a span of 21 years, skyrocketed the matured artist into national limelight.
 In 1980 and 1981, he briefly altered his course, creating a somewhat unusual group of art on paper referred as the “Clubs and Spades” drawings.
 All these pictures have ended up becoming probably some of his most exceptionally prized works.

 In 1988, Richard Diebenkorn and his wife relocated to Healdsburg, California, close to the Russian River.
 There he chipped away at some small scale, yet stunning, drawings and sketches until he fell sick in 1992.
 In one of his last print series, completed in 1990, he embodied disparity on the theme of a coat on a hanger.
 The late drawings, intended to show an extravagant edition book of poems by W.B.
 Yeats distributed by San Francisco’s Arion Press, represent some sort of farewell signal.

 The couple were eventually compelled to move into their Berkeley apartment to be closer to medical treatment.
 Richard Diebenkorn passed on at the age of 71 on March 30, 1993, owing to complications from emphysema.

 Although Richard Diebenkorn did not achieve the level of distinction of the Abstract Expressionists of the New York School, significant art shows in 1976 and 1997 helped springboard his notoriety to that of a noteworthy postwar American artist.
 His work is still examined and copied by art students till date.
-As the columnist John Elderfield stated, he is respected “for the diligence and durability of his accomplishment… he revives your faith in painting.”
+The columnist John Elderfield said, he is respected “for the diligence and durability of his accomplishment… he revives your faith in painting.”